 Prepare Your Television Before Coming to Our Pawn Shops

 Before making a loan against your TV, or selling your set to a pawnshop, be sure you are prepared to avoid the pitfalls many owners may fall into.

 First, package your TV with all of the accessories.
 This includes the remote, pedestal stand, owner's manual, power cord, etc. Some pawn shops may still accept the TV with missing accessories, but you will always get more cash if you have a complete set.

 Second, clean the TV before you take it in.
 You may not see the fingerprints in your home, but under the bright lights of a pawnshop, you will see fingerprints, marks, smudges, and scrapes.
 Take the time to clean the screen with an electronics cleaner to be sure it looks perfect.

 Third, ensure all components are in working order.
 There may be ports on your TV that you do not use, but before you pawn it, be sure each port works.
 Any pawnshop will want the security of knowing that each plug and port work flawlessly.

 Lastly, decide whether you are going to pawn or sell.
 Sportsman's Pawn buys and sells TV every day, but if you just need a little cash to pay off bills or make it to payday, you can pawn your television as collateral for a cash loan.
 Once you pay back the loan, you receive your television in the exact same condition you dropped it off in.
 The loan must be paid back in full with interest on time to prevent your television being sold.

 If you don't find what you're looking for here that doesn't mean that we don't have or accept it.

-Call our Pawn Shop in Salt Lake City to check to see if we have a certain item or if we can accept your pawn item.
+Call us to check to see if we have a certain item or if we can accept your pawn item.